SwiftSell-Shop/swiftsell-js-sdk/README.md

 # Bundling

-This uses webpack to bundle to make it compatible in browser, with commonJS and AMD - <https://webpack.js.org/guides/author-libraries/>
+This uses webpack to bundle in order to make it compatible for browsers, with commonJS and AMD - <https://webpack.js.org/guides/author-libraries/>